Andrej Perc is a founder and managing partner of Creatim. His articles reflect the expertise and skills of the entire team.

 - Engage the stakeholders to support the project and proactively participate in high-level decision making.

-- Make sure everyone shares the same picture of what the final outcome should look like.
+- Make sure everyone shares the same picture of what the outcome should look like.

 I didn’t say it will be easy.